 It’s far more likely, however, that if you’re reading this that it’s not some future event I’m speculating about, rather that you’re in the midst of what I described above.
 So enough chit-chat, let’s get into those important questions you need to be asking to ensure you make the right decision in a frustrating situation.

-3) Technician Experience: From a technical perspective, one of the more simple things a certified heating and cooling technician does is replace a system.
+- Are their techs certified?
+From a technical perspective, one of the more simple things a certified heating and cooling technician does is replace a system.
 Usually the most experienced people are doing diagnostic and repair work.
 Some of the bigger firms will put their least experienced techs on installs, provide 10-year parts and labor warranties as part of the price on install, knowing that if/when issues arise they can send back the experienced technicians to fix these issues.
-A-TEMP made the decision early on to hire only experienced techs, so you only get the best on your system’s installation.
+A-TEMP Heating, Cooling & Electrical made the decision early on to hire only experienced techs, so you only get the best on your system’s installation.
 This reduces error, and increases quality on new installation.
 It doesn’t fully remove potential issues, but certainly reduces them.

 If you follow these steps above, you’ll be making huge strides to ensure you are selecting a quality HVAC provider which will reduce the risks, the long terms costs, and making you comfortable in your own home.